 The main perk of using wall-mounted propane heaters over portable ones lies in their power and efficiency.
 They’re designed to warm up bigger spots—like your workshop or basement—without cluttering the ground.

 Wall-mounted propane heaters also tend to be safer than portable units, as they’re less likely to tip over or be knocked over by accident.
-However, they do require professional installation and may not be as convenient or flexible as portable heaters.
+However, they do require professional HVAC installation and may not be as convenient or flexible as portable heaters.

 Forced Air Propane Indoor Heaters